Skip to main content

 In the second stage of the project, researchers are working to assess the viability of several climate-smart interventions and generate evidence to support scaling up those interventions through existing agriculture and livelihood programs.

-These activities have the potential to reduce net agricultural emissions while improving productivity and farmers’ livelihoods in Bihar, providing a replicable model for other states in India.
+These activities have the potential to reduce net agricultural emissions while improving productivity and farmers’ livelihoods in Bihar, providing a replicable model for other Indian states.

 Featured image: A demonstration of agrivoltaics—the use of the same agricultural land for both growing crops and generating solar power.
 (Photo by Milorad Plavsic/TCI)